The Ballad of Casey Jones

+History

-Soon after Casey’s death, the song was first sung by engine wiper and friend of Casey’s named Wallace Saunders to the tune of a popular song of the time known as "Jimmie Jones."
+Soon after Casey's death, the song was first sung by engine wiper and friend of Casey's named Wallace Saunders to the tune of a popular song of the time known as "Jimmie Jones."
 He was known to sing and whistle as he went about his work cleaning the steam engines.
-In the words of Casey’s wife: "Wallace's admiration of Casey was little short of idolatry.
+In the words of Casey's wife: "Wallace's admiration of Casey was little short of idolatry.
 He used to brag mightily about Mr. Jones even when Casey was only a freight engineer."
 But Saunders never had his original version copyrighted, and thus there is no way of knowing precisely what words he sang.

 As railroaders stopped in Canton, Mississippi, they would pick up the song and pass it along.
 Soon it was a hit up and down the I.C. line.
 But it was up to others with a profit motive to take it and rework it for a nationwide audience.
-Illinois Central Engineer William Leighton appreciated the song's potential enough to tell his brothers Frank Leighton and Bert Leighton, who were vaudeville performers, about it.
+Illinois Central Engineer William Leighton appreciated the song's potential enough to tell his brothers Frank and Bert Leighton, who were vaudeville performers, about it.
 They took it and sang it in theaters around the country with a chorus they added.
 But apparently even they neglected to get it copyrighted.

 Reportedly, Saunders received a bottle of gin for the use of the song.
 Nothing more was heard from him after this, and he is now known only for preserving the legend of Casey Jones.

 Finally, with vaudeville performers T. Lawrence Seibert credited with the lyrics and Eddie Newton with the music, it was published and offered for sale in 1909 with the title "Casey Jones, The Brave Engineer".
 As their intent was to entertain, it was hailed on the cover of the sheet music as the "Greatest Comedy Hit In Years" and "The Only Comedy Railroad Song."
 This version was the one that was strenuously objected to by Casey's widow, for making her appear to have been unfaithful to Casey.
 The offending lines read: "Mrs. Jones sat on her bed a sighing/Just received a message that Casey was dying/ Said go to bed children and hush your crying/Cause you got another papa on the Salt Lake line."
 This is similar to a line in the song "Duncan and Brady".
 She spent her remaining years refuting those lines, once saying "That devil hasn't shown up in 58 years!"

 By World War I, dozens of versions had been published and millions of copies were sold, securing the memory of a new American folk hero.
 Poet Carl Sandburg called the song "Casey Jones, the Brave Engineer" the "greatest ballad ever written".
 Casey Jones figures in many railroad songs, such as "Freight Train Boogie", by the Delmore Brothers.